 ADM Provides the Most Safety for Bond Proceeds

 Ensuring that bond proceeds are protected is an essential first step in managing referendum funds.
-Further, FDIC insurance, backed by the full faith and credit of the U.S. Government, provides the highest level of protection against bank failure.
+Further, FDIC and NCUA insurance, backed by the full faith and credit of the U.S. Government, provide the highest level of protection against bank failure.
 In fact, since 1933, “no depositor has lost a penny of FDIC insured funds.”
-So, it stands to reason that FDIC insurance is the ultimate level of protection for referendum funds, but it has its own limitations.
+So, it stands to reason that FDIC / NCUA insurance is the ultimate level of protection for referendum funds, but these programs have their own limitations.

 ADM Provides Highly Competitive Returns for Bond Proceeds While Staying in Compliance

-In addition to extended FDIC protection, ADM provides highly competitive interest rates available for referendum funds.
+In addition to extended FDIC / NCUA protection, ADM provides highly competitive interest rates available for referendum funds.
 We accomplish this by spreading deposits across our nationwide network of community banks.

 Banks in the ADM network compete for funds by offering competitive interest rates to our clients.
 Municipalities that take advantage of these competitive returns will see the purchasing power of their referendum funds grow over time.